voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

     :meth:`Dataset.from_dir() <fiftyone.core.dataset.Dataset.from_dir>` to
     customize the import of datasets of this type.

-You can create a FiftyOne dataset from a CVAT image dataset stored in the above format as follows:
+You can create a FiftyOne dataset from a OpenLABEL image dataset stored in the above format as follows:

 .. tabs::